paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Develop/documentation.md

 ## Build

 The documentation is automatically built after each commit to the master branch using a dedicated gitlab-runner.
-The instructions for the build are described here: https://git.psi.ch/HPDI/std_daq_doc/-/blob/master/.gitlab-ci.yml

 :::note

 The new changes might take up to a few minutes until they are live.